 Bug deflectors are not as reliable as spoilers.
 Instead, bug deflectors increase drag, which makes your truck less fuel efficient.
 How much fuel efficiency are you losing?

 If you’ve wondered why there are so many differing opinions on bug deflectors, these three variables might explain why.

 Speed.
 Aerodynamic drag will not have a noticeable impact until you reach roughly 45 mph.
 If you rarely take your truck on the highway or rarely drive above 55 mph, it’s unlikely your fuel economy will change.

-- The design of the truck.
-If you’ve got a newer, streamlined truck, adding a deflector could make a noticeable difference in gas mileage.
-But if you’re driving a 1987 brick, you might not see any change.
+Your truck’s design.
+As technology advances, trucks become increasingly aerodynamic.
+If you have a newer, more streamlined truck, installing a bug deflector could cause a noticeable difference in gas mileage.
+Older trucks might not see any change.

-- Buy a bug deflector that’s been wind tunnel tested for your specific application.
-Many of the products on the market are made by companies that don’t do any tunnel testing and as a result they’re far more likely to hurt gas mileage.
+Buy a deflector that’s been wind tunnel tested.
+Many deflectors on the market don’t do wind tunnel testing, which means they’re more likely to hurt your gas mileage.

 Save gas by making other modifications.
 If you’re worried about your fuel economy, there are other ways to save gas.
 Installing low rolling resistance tires can boost your fuel economy 2-3%, which potentially makes up for any negative impact a deflector has.

 Believe it or not, you can also improve your truck’s airflow by installing running boards.

 “GM says Tonneau covers for the bed help smooth airflow over the truck, and Bloch says soft covers are more beneficial than the hard ones because they “form to how the air wants to flow.”
 Round, tube-style running boards can also help air flow smoothly down the truck’s sides, but flush-mount running boards are even better.”